The Power Domination Toolbox: Power Domination

 \section{Power Domination}

-In the power domination algorithm outlined by Haynes et. al \cite{Haynes2002}, nodes are either \emph{unobserved} or \emph{observed} by a PMU.
-The \emph{power domination algorithm} with input $A \subseteq V(G)$ is: \begin{enumerate} \item (\emph{Domination Step}) Each node in $A$, or adjacent to a node in $A$, is observed. \item (\emph{Zero Forcing Step}) While there exists an observe node adjacent to exactly one unobserved node, the unobserved node becomes observed. \end{enumerate} A \emph{power dominating set} (PDS) is any subset $A\subseteq V(G)$ that results in an entirely observed network after the power domination algorithm is applied.
-The \emph{power domination number} of a network $G$ is the cardinality of a minimum PDS, written as $\pdn{G}$.
-Note, there may be many minimum PDSs for a particular network.
+In the power domination algorithm outlined by Haynes et. al \cite{Haynes2002}, vertices are either \emph{unobserved} or \emph{observed} by a PMU.
+The \emph{power domination algorithm} with input $S \subseteq V(G)$ is as follows: \begin{enumerate} \item (\emph{Domination Step}) Each vertex in $S$, or adjacent to a vertex in $S$, is observed. \item (\emph{Zero Forcing Step}) While there exists an observed vertex adjacent to exactly one unobserved vertex, the unobserved vertex becomes observed. \end{enumerate} For a graph $G$ and subset $S \subseteq V(G)$, we identify the set of observed vertices in the graph $G$ after applying the power domination algorithm as $\observed{G}{S}$.
+A \emph{power dominating set (PDS)} is any subset $S\subseteq V(G)$ where $\observed{G}{S}=V(G)$.
+The \emph{power domination number} of a graph $G$ is the cardinality of a minimum PDS, written as $\pdn{G}$.
+Note, there may be many minimum PDSs for a particular graph.

-We also examine propagation through a network by the power domination algorithm.
-For an observed node $v$ that causes an unobserved node $w$ to become observed, we say $v$ \emph{forces} $w$.
-A \emph{forcing chain} associated to an observed node $v_1$ is a path of maximal length $\ell$ with nodes $v_1,...,v_{\ell+1}$ where node $v_{i}$ forces node $v_{i+1}$ for $1 \leq i \leq \ell$.
-Enforcing that a forcing chain be a path of maximal length ensures that node $v_{\ell+1}$ can no longer observe nodes in the zero forcing step.
-By considering input set $A=\{v_3\}$, both $v_3v_1v_2v_6$ and $v_3v_4v_5$ are forcing chains associated with $v_3$ in Figure~\ref{Figure:PendantGraph1}.

-The search for a minimum PDS in a network that is not connected is segmented into determining minimum PDSs for the connected components.
-The PDT operates with inputs that are not connected, however, for the purposes of this paper we will consider only connected input networks.

-With this terminology, we can state our goal precisely: for a connected network $G$, determine $\pdn{G}$ by way of locating a minimum PDS.
-The PDT ensures that any set of PMU locations with fewer than $\pdn{G}$ PMU placements does not observe the entire network.
-Our goal corresponds to analyzing a power grid network and determining the minimum number of PMUs needed to observe the entire network as well and a list of bus locations to install those PMUs.
+We also leverage the following terminology from \cite{Bozeman2019}: for a graph $G$ and subset $X \subseteq V(G)$, a \emph{power dominating set subject to $X$} is any subset $S \subseteq V(G)$ containing $X$ that is also a power dominating set.
+In a graph with maximum degree at least 3, a minimum power dominating set can be chosen in which each vertex has degree at least $3$ \cite[Observation~4]{hhhh02} .
+In a restricted power domination problem, certain vertices are already observed by the existing PMUs and may have no unobserved neighbors.
+This means that some vertices provide no additional observations when a PMU is placed on them.
+Combining this with a restriction to vertices with degree at least 3, we define \emph{active vertices} to be vertices that have degree at least 3 and have unobserved neighbors with respect to the restricted power domination problem subject to $X$.